MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/30_hardware_reference.md

 ![Spring T-nut wireframe](../img/hardware/spring_nut.png){: .shadow}

-Nut that can be inserted into the slot of an aluminium profile.
+A nut that can be inserted into the slot of an aluminium profile.
 Used in both M3 and M5 variants throughout this guide.

 ---